 How to Prevent a Spoofing

 There are many ways to prevent spoofing, the common name of which is anti-spoofing.
 For example, safe screening habits should be obtained.
 Information such as passwords, credit card information, and Social Security number should only be shared on encrypted websites using HTTPS.
 When an email or phone call is received from any institution and person, this information should not be answered with certainty.
-Any content seen on the internet should not be clicked, IP addresses, etc. should be checked before the connection is established or without interacting with these sites.
-There should be no suspicious transactions.
-In addition, advanced technological solutions such as KYC and AML are used today for Anti-Spoofing activities.
-Banks can detect that the person who trades with the appropriate identification is actually a Spoofer.
+Any content seen on the Internet should not be clicked, IP addresses etc. should be checked before the connection is established or without interacting with these sites.